EOP-OMB/payment-accuracy/website/pages/programs/dol-office-of-workers-compensation-federal-employees-compens-3801803f.md

       This corrective action is an iterative and cyclical, OWCP provides ongoing training to staff - it is never complete'
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2027+
-    Description_Action_Taken: 'The program will continue to use training corrective action plans.
-As a result of staff

-      turnover training continues throughout the year and the program utilizes on the spot corrective action and training to ensure issues are identified on the case level.'
-    Mitigation_Strategy: app3_1
   Agency_Needs_Satisfied: 'The agency has sufficient resources to reduce improper
     and unknown payments.
 There is sufficient staff to conduct the necessary audits and reviews as well as the necessary infrastructure to update information systems.